jimicy/MiniJava-Compiler/README.md

 brew install llvm36
 ~~~

-Add llvm homebrew to your PATH
+Add llvm homebrew to your PATH.
+This gives you access to `llvm-config-3.6` needed to compile llvm code
 `export PATH=/usr/local/opt/llvm36/bin:$PATH`
-This gives you access to `llvm-config-3.6` needed to compile llvm code

 ###Instructions for Linux
 You will need to install right versions of flex, bison and llvm.